shahz-dev/reactjs-projects/small-project/README.md

 # React Project Using Essential React Concepts

-This React project showcased the essential React components like Components, States etc.
+This React project showcased the essential React concepts like Components, States etc.

 ## Components